HelloBush/HelloBush/README.md

 ### Hello，Bush！

-> 🎓 A Graduate from a regular university.
+> 🎓 A Graduate from a ordinary university.

 > 🐼 A person who wants to go to Pandaria.